brewos-io/.github/docs/development/WORKFLOWS.md

 - Creates GitHub release with firmware artifacts
 - **Note:** Cloud deployment is handled by cloud repository

-#### `deploy.yml` - Deprecated
-- This workflow is deprecated
-- Cloud and app deployments are now handled by their respective repositories

 ### App Repository

 **Location:** `app/.github/workflows/`